elm-community/elm-faq/index.md

 ### Why doesn't the Elm compiler find the Native code in a module that I cloned from github?

-To use native code not installed by `elm-package` you need to add this to your elm-package.json file:
+To use native code not installed by `elm package` you need to add this to your elm-package.json file:

     "native-modules": true,